What is a chatbot?

 The chatbot, and the technology behind it, has entirely transformed the user experience and the way customers interact with websites and online products.

-Traditionally customers have had a one-way communication with the website and had to navigate their way to the answers they were looking for.
+Traditionally customers have had a one-way communication with the website and had to navigate their way to the answers they were searching.
 Now it’s reversed thanks to the technology.
 Today websites can have a dialogue with the customer through the chatbot.
 Therefore, it is the task of the chatbot to figure out where the customer wants to go and what the customer needs.

 Chatbots take the pressure off customer service